staggeredsix/pdf-to-podcast-demo/README.md

 - Redis - [Redis](https://redis.io/)
 - Storage - [MinIO](https://minio.io/)

 > **Note:** Since NVIDIA blueprints are adaptable to your specific business use case and/or infrastructure, the above software components are configurable.
-For example, to decrease the amount of GPU memory required, you can leverage a smaller LLama 3.1-8B NIM and disable GPU usage for Docling in docker-compose.yaml.
+For example, to decrease the amount of GPU memory required, you can leverage a smaller Llama 3.1-8B NIM and disable GPU usage for Docling in docker-compose.yaml.

 Docker Compose scripts are provided which spin up the microservices on a single node.
 The Blueprint contains sample use-case PDFs but Developers can build upon this blueprint, by using their own PDFs based upon their specific use case.